motizukilucas/godot-study/README.md

 * **when you're going down the scene tree you may want to update something in the scrpt, if you're going up like your stats node is telling you root object somehitng you may want to use a sginal**
 * you can preload resources
 * YSort can fix a lot of problem when you have for example animations player over the player, even though it shouldn't
+### Performance
+* While running the game you can check frame rate in the bottom tabs, Monitor one
+> in Profiler tab you can actually see which functions are causing problems in performance, like how many calls function is having

+## UI
+* most of the Controls nodes are related to UI elements

-### Polishing
+## Polishing
-* you cna just set a variable as an export variable and update it while the game is running to tweak it's values
+* you can just set a variable as an export variable and update it while the game is running to tweak it's values

 ## Doubts
 ??
 Difference beteween _physics_process and _process